Fitting soundbreaker bars

 Spacing the bars on walls and ceilings

 The correct spacing for bars fitted to a stud wall is 600mm.
 The first bar is fitted to the bottom of the wall, approximately 50mm up from the floor.
 The second bar you fix should be 600mm from the floor to the centre of the corrugated fixing edge.
 Repeat the process up the wall centring each bar at 600mm.
 A bar will also need to be fitted at the top of the wall, approximately 50mm from the ceiling.
 Following this method will ensure you have a minimum of three bars per board to fix into.

 Bars are fixed to ceiling joists similarly to walls, fastening through the holes along the edge of the bar into the ceiling joist.
 The bars are run at right angles to the direction of the joists.
 The spacing for the bars on ceilings is between 300-350mm between the bars.
 Following this method will ensure you have a minimum of four bars per board to fix into.

 Attaching plasterboard and soundproof panels to soundbreaker bars

 Once you have fitted the bars, you can fix the plasterboard or soundproof panels to the bars.
 You will not require any specialist screws to attach the boards to the bars

 Fix the boarding into the bars by screwing through the boards into the wide corrugated fixing flange of the bar.
 You will not need to drill any holes beforehand; the screws will puncture the bar and hold the boards in place.

-You should have three bars per board to fix into if you are soundproofing walls.
-If you are fitting on to ceilings you should have four bars to fit on to.
-Use a minimum of five screws when attaching the boards to the bars, for walls and ceilings.
+You should have three bars per board to fix if you are soundproofing walls.
+If you fit onto ceilings, you should have four bars to fit on to.
+Use a minimum of five screws when attaching the boards to the bars for walls and ceilings.